godofthunder8756/Brain-Beats-v4-EmotionBox/README.md

-# EmotionBox: a music-element-driven emotional music generation system based on music psychology
+# Implementing EmotionBox to Brain Beats v4

 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)

-PyTorch implementation of EmotionBox, the paper is available on [https://arxiv.org/abs/2112.08561](https://arxiv.org/abs/2112.08561).
+Based on the PyTorch implementation of EmotionBox, the paper is available on [https://arxiv.org/abs/2112.08561](https://arxiv.org/abs/2112.08561).

-The codes contain the proposed method and label-based method.
+The code contains only the proposed method detailed in the paper.

 The trained models are in the .\save dir.

 ## Generated Samples

     Run the generate.py to generate music using EmotionBox.
-    Run the generate_label.py to generate music using label-based method.

 ## Training Instructions